marko-js/express/README.md

 <div>${out.global.locale}</div>
 ```

+## Redirects

+Allows `res.redirect` to redirect HTML responses that have already begun sending content.
+This is done by flushing a `<meta>` tag redirect with a `<script>` fallback before prematurely ending the response.

 # Code of Conduct

 This project adheres to the [eBay Code of Conduct](./.github/CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.